Giacomo and Giovanni Battista Tocci: Adolescence

 The twins spoke Italian, French, and German.
 They settled disputes between themselves with their fists.
 While Giovanni liked beer, Giacomo preferred mineral water, and Giacomo was very talkative while Giovanni was more quiet.
-In 1891, the boys came to the United States for an extensive tour and were paid $1000 a week (about $35000 in 2025 dollars).
+In 1891, the boys did go to the United States for an extensive tour and were paid $1,000 a week.
 In March 1892, they arrived in New York City and stayed for three weeks.
 Their one-year tour turned into a five-year tour as their popularity grew in the United States.

-Retirement
+Their father and stepmother had returned to Italy with their children by 1894, locating at Vesignano, a hamlet near Rivarolo Canavese, where the Toccis died on 16 December at the age of 17.

+Speculation

-In 1897, the twins decided to retire in Italy, buying a villa in Venice.
-Then in their 20s, Giovanni and Giacomo became recluses, never leaving the high-walled villa; their experiences in the freak show made them wary of any sort of exhibition.
-In 1900, it was reported that they were alive and well.
-In 1904, the brothers married two women.
-Legal speculation followed; the public did not know what would happen if the twins decided to have children.
-Later reports contradict each other.
-One, in 1906, claimed the brothers had died, but in 1911, another report confirmed they were still alive.
-Again, another report written in 1934 stated that in 1912 they were alive and had children.
-Still another report claims they died in 1940, childless.
+Given the family's desire for privacy following the twins' exhibition, information on the twins became scant, leading to speculation in various publications.
+One such story posited that the twins decided to retire in Italy, buying a villa in Venice and becoming recluses, never leaving the high-walled villa, their experiences in the freak show making them wary of any sort of exhibition.
+It was reported in 1900 that they were alive and well and in 1904 that the brothers had married two women, with legal speculation following.
+Later reports continued to contradict one another.
+One, in 1906, claimed the brothers had died, while a 1911 report confirmed they were still alive.
+Later, a report in 1934 seemed to support this last by stating that in 1912 the twins had still been alive, and had even had children of their own—and yet, another report claimed the brothers had died, childless, in 1940.